PoisotLab/ms_betacov_mapping/README.md

 in Africa, and highlights the risk in India, southeast China, and the Arabian peninsula where areas of high to moderate risk overlap with areas of denser population.](figures/risk_compounded.png){#fig:compound}

+PUT THIS SOMEWHERE: Available information describing the spillover of zoonotic betacoronaviruses of bat origin where data was available before and up through the COVID-19 pandemic puts spillover events of SARS-CoV-2 in Wuhan, China;
+SARS-CoV in Guangdong, China based on the presence of closest known viruses circulating in nature, and a nearby location where serological (antibody) evidence has indicated human exposure to SARS-like viruses [@Wang2018SerEvi];
+MERS-CoV in Saudi Arabia based on index cases available from a recently-published compendium of cases [@Ramshaw2019DatGeo].
+For the latest event, most if not all index cases are presumed to be camel-to-human transmission, and the precise origin point (if it exists) of MERS-CoV in bats is uncertain.
+Recent recombinant canine coronavirus spillover events in Haiti [@Lednicky2021IsoNov] and Europe [@Vlasova2022AniAlp] are not relevant here, as bats’ involvement in these cycles of transmission have been supposed to be non-existent.
+These index cases fall within different phylogeographic bioregions (@fig:biogeo), which further highlight the issue that different host-virus sub-systems may lead to widespread emergence.

 # Conclusion